akio-tomiya/LatticeQCD.jl/README.md

 Usage 1 was already explained.

-For Usage 2, you can clone this repository with Git commands.
+For Usage 2, you can clone this repository with Git commands like ``git clone``.
 And in the directory, you can execute like,

 ```